CLICK ON IMAGES or UNDERLINED TITLES to LEARN MORE

 David Silcox (Chair)

-That year Pleiades produced Marcel Pursued by the Hounds in co-production with Tarragon Theatre.
+Rehearsals started by the end of the year on Marcel Pursued by the Hounds in co-production with Tarragon Theatre.
 John was aided by Mallory Gilbert (Tarragon's then GM) on the administrative side of things.

 The following year, 1998, Pleiades continued to work in co-production, this time with Théâtre français de Toronto (where John had been AD previously) and produced The Government Guy, once again at the Tarragon Theatre.